-If your pet is facing a declining quality of life, we are here to support you.
-We can help you to decide if it is time to make that most difficult decision, and if so, we will help assist your pet in a gentle and peaceful passing.
+If your pet is facing a declining quality of life, I'm here to support you.
+I can help you to decide if it is time to make that most difficult decision, and if so, will help assist your pet in a gentle and peaceful passing.
 During euthanasia at home, you can expect:

 - the low stress, private environment of your own home where your pet will be surrounded by familiar smells and loved ones